YggLart/newrepo/README.md

 - I'm proud of it, but it's outdated.

 # 🚀 Access
-The website is hosted in `GitHub Pages` at: https://ygg-m.github.io/cv/
+The website is hosted by `GitHub Pages` at: https://ygg-m.github.io/cv/

 # 🎯 Goals
 - [x] Design the base Project